 My personal 2020 color is white (0, 0, 0, 0). – Brooke, Graphic Designer

-“Ironic right, since it’s considered a lack of all color?!
+“Ironic right… since it’s considered a lack of all color?!
 In years past customers always looked for black business cards.
 To many, a black business card symbolized power and luxury.
 I think people realize that you don’t need to have black artwork to establish sophistication.
 In a world of so much chaos, keeping things clean and simple seem to be the way people are looking to go.
 White signifies purity and perfection.
 Keeping your business card designs simple with lots of white space can stand out in our busy world.”
-Brooke, Graphic Designer
+Brooke, Director of Design

 Need help with your designs or determining your company colors?
 We’d love to help.
 Contact us today to discuss all of your design needs!